Kru Yod is a Muay Thai instructor from both Por Pongsawang Camp and Sityodtong Camp in Thailand.

 I had my first big fight when I was 15 years old.
 It was at Lumpinee, and I was really excited because it was my first time fighting at such a big stadium.
 Although I was the underdog in that fight — my opponent was a lot older and more experienced, I won anyway.
 After this fight, I would go on to fight many experienced fighters because of my size.
 I was bigger than most of the kids my age so I was always paired up with the adults.
 I didn’t mind, I just wanted to make money and fight.

-Four years later, I moved to China and lived there for a year and a half.
-Life there was tough, I fought opponents who were much larger than I was.
+Four years later, I started fighting overseas.
+It was tough, I fought opponents who were much larger than I was.
 They were also far more experienced.
 For the first time in my Muay Thai career, I was actually dreading the fights.
 But I persevered.
 I needed to make ends meet, and if this was all I had, so be it.
-After China, I moved back to Bangkok to fight, but it just wasn’t the same.
+After doing that for a couple years, I moved back to Bangkok to fight, but it just wasn’t the same.
 I stopped Muay Thai for a year and went around the country teaching Muay Thai.
 Although I enjoyed teaching, I really missed fighting.
 I’d miss it the most when I was watching fights.
 The music, the smell of the liniment, they all reminded me of my former life.
 I’d find myself wanting to be in the ring like those fighters I watched and imagining what I would do differently.
 It would be several more years before I would fight again.

 I was 29 when I was finally able to step into the ring again.
 I fought in different parts of Thailand, and I did fairly well.
 I was offered a fight in Phuket for the PK1 title, and I took it.
 My opponent was Selatan Lookbanyai, who was a Rajadamnern champion.
-It was difficult training for this fight because I had injured my back from another fight.
 When I entered the ring, I was nervous.
 My back was acting up, and it hurt every time I threw a punch or kick.
 As time passed, the pain felt like a distant memory.
 I felt energized and remembered that I had to make the most of the moment – it wasn’t every day you’d get an offer for a title shot.
 I gave it my all and had my hand raised in victory, it was one of my favorite fights.

 My toughest fight was my last fight.
 I’ll never forget it because it was 3 days before the big tsunami in Phuket.
 I was up against a big Russian guy.
 He was 90 kilos, and I was 65 kilos.
 Before the fight, they warned me that my opponent would be big, but they never told me that he was 25 kilos heavier.
 I didn’t let his size get to me, and gave the fight my all.
 I won, on points, but I remember not being able to walk for a week.